Mac Baren

 The Mac Baren Tobacco Company, formerly Harald Halberg, Tobaks- og Cigarfabrik, is a Danish manufacturer of tobacco products.
 The company manufactures a range of pipe tobaccos, rolling tobaccos and smokeless tobaccos in their factory in Svendborg.
+Scandinavian Tobacco Group purchased the company June 2024.

 The company was established in 1887, when founder Harald Halberg purchased Svend Bønnelycke's tobacco spinning mill and continued as a modern tobacco factory under the name Harald Halberg Tobaks- og Cigarfabrik.
 (Harald Halberg Cigar- and Tobacco factories) The company was renamed the Mac Baren Tobacco Company in 1995, as the company had become synonymous with its successful Mac Baren line of pipe tobaccos.

 History

 The company traces its history back to 1826 when Svend Bønnelycke (1800-1876) established a tobacco factory in Svendborg.
 It was in 1887 acquired by Harald Halberg (1850' 1919) and later taken over by his son Einar Halberg (born 1881) and grandson Jørgen Halberg (born 1915).